 The nations will see your righteousness.
 World leaders will be blinded by your glory.
 And you will be given a new name by the LORD’s own mouth.
 Isaiah 62:2

 What’s in a name?
 A lot, depending upon who, and why the name is given.
 In Bible times for example, “last names,” which really weren’t last names in the way we think of them, were given to people based on where they were from.
 For example, when we say, “Jesus of Nazareth,” Nazareth was the name given to Jesus that let everyone know where He was from.
 In more modern times, like the 15th through 18th centuries, people were often given names based on their occupation or family trade, like “Carpenter” or “Farmer.”
 Names can be more than random, and often have deep meaning and purpose.

 Today, God calls us to see ourselves the way He sees us and in the light of who He says we are.
-Not just humming along with the way world sees us, or how we may even see ourselves, but instead singing a new song that comes from the heart of one that’s been given a new name.
+Don’t just humming along with the way world sees us, or how we may even see ourselves, but instead singing a new song that comes from the heart of one that’s been given a new name.